junyuelin/UCSD-MentalHealth-Bot/index.md

 lucinations and detect emergency crisis behavior among users.

 # Introduction
-Mental health is a growing concern among university students balancing academic, so- cial, and personal challenges.
-While mental health-related GenAI applications have gained traction, they are largely catered to the general population and are susceptible to halluci- nations.
+Mental health is a growing concern among university students balancing academic, social, and personal challenges.
+While mental health-related GenAI applications have gained traction, they are largely catered to the general population and are susceptible to hallucinations.
 They lack any knowledge on campus-specific information relevant to the average UCSD student.
 As a result, this project aims to develop a chatbot tailored to UCSD students that can direct them to the numerous mental health services on campus when needed.
 A variety of AI mental health chatbots are shown to have improved mental health through